lmondada/dphil-thesis/content/02_quantum/02_basics.md

 gate set that is more convenient to implement experimentally in their system.

-Gate set universality can be generalised further to approximate universality, which is at the centre of the development of error correcting codes.
+Gate set universality can be generalised further to approximate universality, which is at the centre of the development of error-correcting codes.
 Indeed, it turns out that any quantum computations can be approximated to arbitrary precision using only discrete finite sets of one and two-qubit gates @Kitaev2002 @Dawson_2006.